Don’t laugh at me, but I have a pretty silly confession to make.

 - Sage Tea for a Sore Throat

 - Turmeric Ginger Tea for Soothing Digestive Distress

 - Vitamin C Tea for a Daily Dose of Vitamins

 If you want to create your own recipe, follow these tips HERE!

 Have you ever heard of oolong tea?
 Or tisane?
-They’re still relatively new to me too, which is why I found this write up on black, green, white, oolong, tisane tea to be VERY helpful.
+They’re still relatively new to me too, black, green, white, oolong, tisane tea to be VERY helpful.
 And just in case you’re not really sold on the whole loose leaf tea thing just yet, get an amazing DIY tutorial for making your own tea bag – out of a SLEEVE – right here.